 Section 10 of the AIA authorizes the Director of the USPTO to set or adjust by rule all patent and trademark fees established, authorized, or charged under Title 35 of the U.S. Code and the Trademark Act of 1946 (15 U.S.C. § 1051 et seq.), respectively.
+Section 4 of the SUCCESS Act amended the AIA to extend this authority by an additional 8 years.
 When fees are set, the aggregate revenue from the patent fees may only recover the aggregate estimated cost of the patent operations, including administrative costs to the USPTO.
 Likewise, the aggregate revenue from the trademark fees may only recover the aggregate estimated cost of the trademark operations, also including administrative costs to the USPTO.

-When the USPTO proposes to set or adjust fees for "filing, searching, examining, issuing, appealing, and maintaining patent applications and patents" as permitted by the AIA, those proposed fees will include a 50% reduction for small entities and a 75% reduction for micro entities as provided for in section 10(b) of the AIA.
-The applicants qualifying for a small entity discount (50%) will be those who meet the "small entity" definition in 35 U.S.C. § 41(h)(1).
-The applicants qualifying for a micro entity discount (75%) will be those who meet "micro entity" definition outlined in Section 11(g) of the AIA.
+When the USPTO proposes to set or adjust fees for "filing, searching, examining, issuing, appealing, and maintaining patent applications and patents" as permitted by the AIA, those proposed fees will include a 60% reduction for small entities and a 80% reduction for micro entities as provided for in section 10(b) of the AIA as amended by the Unleashing American Innovators Act of 2022 (UAIA).
+Prior to enactment of the UAIA on December 29, 2022, the reductions were 50% for small entities and 75% for micro entities.
+The applicants qualifying for a small entity discount (60%) will be those who meet the "small entity" definition in 35 U.S.C. § 41(h)(1).
+The applicants qualifying for a micro entity discount (80%) will be those who meet the "micro entity" definition outlined in Section 11(g) of the AIA.

 The AIA outlines the process that the USPTO will use when setting or adjusting fees by rule.
 This process is intended to be inclusive with two different points in time for the public to comment on proposed fee amounts.